 Rafael Alonso is Senior Architect at AECOM and was appointed Site Design Coordinator for the Terminal 4 project.
 With a multidisciplinary background and education, his expertise focused on the technical design of project with complex requirements such as aviation, healthcare, commercial and skyscrapers.

-Airport construction and design, Airport development, Airside operations, Communication Technology, Information technology (IT), New technologies, Passenger experience & seamless travel, Passenger volumes, Terminal operations
+Airport construction and design, Airport development, Airside operations, Communication Technology, Information technology (IT), New technologies, Passenger experience and seamless travel, Passenger volumes, Terminal operations